NLog/NLog.github.io/_posts/2025-04-29-nlog-6-0-major-changes.md

 - Activate NTFS compression for the logging-folder.
 - Setup cron-job / scheduled-task that performs ZIP-compression and cleanup of the logging-folder.
 - Implement background task in the application, which monitors the logging-folder and performs ZIP-compression and cleanup.
-- Use the new nuget-package [NLog.Targets.GZipFile](https://www.nuget.org/packages/NLog.Targets.GZipFile) where GZipFileTarget writes directly to a compressed log-file using GZipStream.
+- Use the new nuget-package [NLog.Targets.GZipFile](https://www.nuget.org/packages/NLog.Targets.GZipFile) where GZipFileTarget writes directly to a compressed log-file using `GZipStream`.

 ### NLog AtomicFileTarget without mutex